We are so pleased to welcome visitors to the Friendly Home!

 - All visitors will continue to be screened each time they visit for symptoms and/or potential exposure to COVID-19, as well as have their temperature taken.
 For the purpose of potential contact tracing, we’ll also need to document the visitor’s name, address, telephone number, email address, and the date and time of the visit.

-- All visitors must wear a mask covering their mouth and nose and a face shield, regardless of their vaccination status.
+- Masks must be worn over nose and mouth while in public areas AT ALL TIMES – regardless of their vaccination status.
 If a Member is on precautions, visitors are still allowed, but must wear the appropriate PPE (i.e., gowns, gloves, masks, face shields).
 The Friendly Home will provide these items as well as any assistance that is needed with donning and doffing them properly.

 - It is highly recommended that visitors be tested for COVID prior to their visit.
-Rapid testing is available at the Friendly Home Monday-Friday, 8:30am – 4:30pm.
-Visitors may come in during these times for a rapid test, even if they are visiting their loved at another time (for example, after hours or on weekends).
+Rapid testing is available at the Friendly Home at all times and is a self-administered test.

 - The Friendly Home requests that all visitors be vaccinated against COVID.
 Vaccination is requested, but not required.

-- Clothing items will need to be left in the sanitization area so that they can be laundered and labelled prior to delivery to the Member.
-We will provide forms and a laundry drop box to leave these items in.
+- Clothing items will need to be labeled and left in the laundry drop box across from our Auditorium so that they can be laundered and labeled prior to delivery to the Member.
+We will provide forms for your completion.
 Visitors should not bring these items to Member rooms or visiting areas.

 - The recommended time limit for visits is no longer than 2 hours.